kayak/pypika/README.rst

 """""

 ``MINUS`` is supported.
-Minus require that queries have the same number of ``SELECT`` clauses so trying to cast a minus query to string with through a ``SetOperationException`` if the column sizes are mismatched.
+Minus require that queries have the same number of ``SELECT`` clauses so trying to cast a minus query to string will throw a ``SetOperationException`` if the column sizes are mismatched.

 To create a minus query, use either the ``Query.minus()`` method or `-` operator with two query instances.